lumenvox/mrcp-client/README.md

 curl -Lp https://github.com/lumenvox/mrcp-client/releases/download/v3.4.0/simple_mrcp_client-3.4.0.tar.gz | sudo tar -xvzf - -C /usr/local/bin/ && sudo chmod +x /usr/local/bin/simple_mrcp_client
 ```

+> Note that the application is designed to run on 64-bit Linux systems only,
+> and has been tested on CentOS7, CentOS8, RockyLinux8, Ubuntu 20.04 LTS.
+> Other operating systems should also work (such as RHEL variants) as there
+> are minimal dependencies.
+Openssl is required for the optional encryption
+> of traffic

 ## Running the Application

 There are many optional parameters available for the test application.
 To see